Parameter estimation for wildlife population models!

 Open population models

 We assume that the population is open to one or more of the BIDE processes.
 That is, abundance CAN change!
-We attempt to estimate the processes driving abundance change (often, survival rates)
+We attempt to estimate the processes driving changes in abundance (often, survival rates)

 • Populations open to birth, death, and possibly even migration (abundance can change during the study).